Abietane: Biological sources and synthesis

-Measurement Techniques
+Analysis

 Abietanes found in modern gymnosperm resins as well as in the rock record are separated and characterized by gas chromatography-mass spectrometry (GC-MS).
 Because polar functional groups reduce molecular volatility and make separation by gas chromatography difficult, abietane derivatives containing carboxylic acid and alcohol moieties are often derivatized with trimethylsilyl groups by treatment with BSTFA prior to GC-MS analysis.
 More oxidized abietane derivatives have been studied using thermally assisted methylation using tetramethylammonium hydroxide (TMAH) followed by GC-MS analysis.
 MS-MS analysis has been used to elucidate fragmentation mechanisms for mass spectrum peaks of interest.
 Mass spectra for abietic acid and some other common abietanes are publicly available in the NIST database.
 The spectrum for abietic acid possesses characteristic peaks at m/z = 256 and 241.